Waldemar Milewicz

 Waldemar Milewicz (August 20, 1956, Dobre Miasto, Poland – May 7, 2004, Latifiya, Iraq) was a Polish journalist and war correspondent.

 Life and career

 Milewicz obtained a degree in psychology.
-In 1981, he began working at the public Polish Television (TVP) and in 1991, he began working for the news division.
-Producing television reports and documentaries, he travelled around the world to many areas of armed conflict, including Abkhazia, Bosnia, Cambodia, Chechnya, Ethiopia, Kosovo, Somalia and Rwanda.
-In particular, his documentary series Dziwny jest ten świat ("This is a Strange World") made Milewicz one of the best-known reporters in Poland.
-In 2003, he covered the Iraq War, staying at the Polish military base.
-Because of poor health, Milewicz had been planning to end his career as a war correspondent after the mission to Iraq.
-He was killed in a drive-by shooting in Iraq by members of extremist group Jama'at al-Tawhid wal-Jihad.
+In 1981, he began working at the public Polish Television (TVP).
+In 1991, he transitioned to the news division, where he focused on producing television reports and documentaries.
+Through his work, he extensively traveled to conflict zones across the globe, including Abkhazia, Bosnia, Cambodia, Chechnya, Ethiopia, Kosovo, Somalia and Rwanda.
+Notably, his documentary series titled Dziwny jest ten świat ("This is a Strange World") propelled Milewicz to becoming one of the most recognized reporters in Poland.
+In 2003, he reported on the Iraq War while stationed at a Polish military base.
+Due to declining health, Milewicz had intended to conclude his career as a war correspondent after the Iraq mission.
+He was killed in a drive-by shooting in Iraq by members of the extremist group Jama'at al-Tawhid wal-Jihad.